 After the end of each year, the compensation committee reviews our actual achievement against the performance objectives and determines the amount of bonuses to be paid under the program as a whole.
 We must achieve at least 90% of the goal for each objective for bonuses to be paid under the program.
-Performance at the 90% level with respect to each objective would result in bonus payouts to the named executive officers at 75% of the named executive officers' individual target bonus opportunity.
-Each incremental 1% of achievement from 90% to 100% of the goal for each objective increases the bonus payouts by 2.5%, such that performance at the 95% level with respect to each objective would result in bonus payouts at 87.5% of the individual target bonus opportunity and performance at the 100% level with respect to each objective would result in bonus payouts at 100% of the individual target bonus opportunity.
-In addition, each incremental 1% of achievement above 100% of our annual target for non-GAAP operating loss (excluding bonus expense) increases the bonus payouts by 0.5%.
-Any achievement above 100% of our annual target for revenue does not impact bonus payouts.
+Performance at the 90% level with respect to each objective would result in bonus payouts to the named executive officers at 50% of the named executive officers' individual target bonus opportunity.
+Each incremental 1% of achievement from 90% to 100% of the goal for each objective increases the bonus payouts by 5%, such that performance at the 95% level with respect to each objective would result in bonus payouts at 75% of the individual target bonus opportunity and performance at the 100% level with respect to each objective would result in bonus payouts at 100% of the individual target bonus opportunity.